test12345B/HelloWorld/README.md

 # HelloWorld
 Hello World.
-It is my firt repository
+It is my first repository.